Paul Oestreicher: Family background, education

+Ministry

-He spent from 1958 to 1959 as assistant guest pastor to the German Protestant Church in Rüsselsheim in the church province of Hessen-Nassau, at the invitation of Church President Martin Niemöller.
+Oestreicher spent from 1958 to 1959 as assistant guest pastor to the German Protestant Church in Rüsselsheim in the church province of Hessen-Nassau, at the invitation of Church President Martin Niemöller.
 In 1959 he was ordained deacon in St Paul's Cathedral London and priest a year later.
 He served as curate in the parish of Holy Trinity Church, Dalston in east London, where he was trained by vicar Stanley Evans, a founding member of the Christian Socialist Movement, now Christians on the Left.
 From 1961 to 1964 he was a Features Producer in the BBC religious broadcasting department, winning an American Radio Award for a programme on abortion.

 From 1964 to 1969 he was the Secretary of the East-West Relations Advisory Committee of the British Council of Churches, continuing this role in an honorary capacity until 1985.
 He took an active part early on in the Christian Peace Conference (Prague) and in 1964 was elected to its executive committee.
 On account of his critique of Soviet policies he was expelled from the Executive in 1968.
 He said his 'parish' stretched from East Berlin to Vladivostok, and he paid 77 pastoral visits to East Germany before the fall of the Berlin Wall.

 He was a member of the General Synod of the Church of England from 1970–81 and 1995–97.

-From 1968 to 1981 he was appointed the parish priest of the Church of the Ascension, Blackheath by John Robinson (bishop of Woolwich).
+From 1968 to 1981 Oestreicher was appointed the parish priest of the Church of the Ascension, Blackheath by John Robinson (bishop of Woolwich).
 During this time he appointed Deaconess Elsie Baker to lead the pastoral work of the parish, well ahead of the ordination of women to the priesthood.
 The Church of England eventually ordained her in her 85th year.
 Oestreicher was a founding member of the Movement for the Ordination of Women.

 In 1974 in his personal capacity, he was invited by the West German Minister of Justice, and the families of the prisoners, to help bring to an end a long-lasting hunger strike by the imprisoned members of the Red Army Faction, which had led to deaths inside and, in retaliation, outside the prison system.
 This entailed mediating between Attorney-General Siegfried Buback and the prisoners.
 Although partially successful, this mission did not prevent the subsequent deaths of the leading RAF prisoners.

-In 1979 he encouraged Helen Bamberto set up the Medical Foundation for Care of Victims of Torture.
+In 1979 he encouraged Helen Bamber to set up the Medical Foundation for Care of Victims of Torture.
 In 1995 he became President of Action by Christians Against Torture.